Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 4. Motivation To Write

-Whether the completed projects will be hung up in the hall or at home on the fridge, students are usually asked to complete some sort of writing to go with their project.
+Whether the completed projects will be hung up in the hall or at home on the fridge, students are usually asked to complete writing to go along with their project.
 Students have a purpose for writing and craftivities can be an engaging option for reluctant writers.
 Motivation increases when students prepare their writing to go along with a display project.

 5. Pride And Accomplishment

-Students love to see their completed projects hung up on a bulletin board or out in the hall!
+Students love seeing their completed projects hung on a bulletin board or in the hall!

 Click the pictures to view a few customer favorites!